TrudAX/denistrunin-blog/src/posts/xpptools-devglobal/index.md

 #### isQueryHasRecord

 Checks, that the query has a record.
-Common usage scenario is when you need to create a custom lookup for the field.
-In this case you create a query for the lookup, create a lookup based on this query and add a check into the validateWrite() method to check that the entered value(user can enter the value using the manual entry) is exists in this query
+The common usage scenario is when you need to create a custom lookup for the field.
+In this case, you create a query for the lookup, create a lookup based on this query and add a check into the validateWrite() method to check that the entered value(user can enter the value using the manual entry) is exists in this query

 ```csharp
 static boolean isQueryHasRecord(Query  _q)